Comment on: "Scaling and Universality at Noisy Quench Dynamical Quantum Phase Transitions": Two rigorous theorems ruling out the main findings of Ref.

 This is just the standard expression for the Uhlmann fidelity of two qubit density matrices.
 From this formula it also immediately follows that $\mathcal{L}_k(t)=0$ if and only if $\|\bm{r}_k(0)\|=\|\bm{r}_k(t)\|=1$ (both states are pure) and $\bm{r}_k(0)\cdot\bm{r}_k(t)=-1$ (they are orthogonal).

-To summarize, we have rigorously proven two theorems which are of general use when considering the Loschmidt echo in the presence of dissipation and which, more specifically, directly rule out the main findings of Ref.~\cite{Ansari25}.
+To summarize, we have rigorously proven two theorems which are of general use when considering the Loschmidt echo in the presence of dissipation and which, more specifically, directly rule out the main findings of Ref.~\cite{Ansari25} if the proper Uhlmann-Bures metric, which is sensitive to coherences, is used.